emcrisostomo/latency-simulation/practical-appendix.md

 **Note:** More formally, when service time is the product of many small, independent sources of jitter, its logarithm becomes a sum of random variables and converges toward a normal distribution.
 The resulting service times are approximately log-normal: positive and right-skewed.
+This is the reason why we started our discussion by *hypothesizing* service times were log-normally distributed.
-For realistic parameters, this puts the squared coefficient of variation near 1, meaning that from a queueing perspective the service behaves close to exponential, which is the natural default unless variability is actively suppressed.
+For realistic parameters, this often puts the squared coefficient of variation near 1, meaning that from a queueing perspective the service behaves *close* to exponential, which is the natural default unless variability is actively suppressed.

 Said another way: